What is a Green Product Marketer?

 Unlike a traditional marketer, a green product marketer faces a variety of sales, production, pricing, and regulatory hurdles.
 Since much of the technology is new, the costs of research and development often set the price of the product higher than its non-green counterparts.

-An green product marketer monitors the myriad regulations within the industry to ensure that the product meets the standards set for labeling the product as eco-friendly.
-He or she maintains a thorough knowledge of any federal, state, and international specifications regarding the production and promotion of a product as green.
+A green product marketer monitors the myriad of regulations within the industry to ensure that the product meets the standards set for labeling the product as eco-friendly.
+They maintain a thorough knowledge of any federal, state, and international specifications regarding the production and promotion of a product as green.